 Congress has no greater responsibility than providing for America’s national defense.
 Whether it is the growing asymmetrical threat from radical Islamic terrorism, an emboldened Russia, or a potentially nuclear Iran, America faces dynamic and evolving threats and must have the military capabilities to respond to these threats.

 I am proud that Arizona is a leader in the military and defense community.
 Arizona’s service members and National Guard members have routinely distinguished themselves and served bravely in Iraq, Afghanistan, and anywhere else they are called to serve.
-All service branches are represented in Arizona.
+Nearly all service branches are represented in Arizona.
 Luke Air Force Base and Davis-Monthan Air Force Base are two of the nation’s premier military installations in the country, hosting the next generation F-35s and the dependable A-10s, respectively.
 Fort Huachuca is home to the Army’s Intelligence Center and leader in the field of cyber and network security.
 Moreover, Yuma hosts both Marine Corps Air Station and the Army’s Yuma Proving Grounds.
 Finally, the Naval Observatory in Flagstaff observes and catalogues our celestial sky.

 As your representative in Washington, I have worked to ensure our service members are properly trained and equipped to effectively execute and accomplish any mission we call on them to carry out.
-In 2018, I voted to pass pay raises for military families, to ensure while they are working to protect the security of our country, they can support themselves and their families financially.
+I have voted to pass pay raises for military families, to ensure while they are working to protect the security of our country, they can support themselves and their families financially.